 If you feel that you might be a good counseling or coaching match for Steve, please let our office manager know when you call to schedule, so that we can check Steve’s availability.

-Steve is a published author and is writing a series of children’s books in the vein of Shel Silverstein, Roald Dahl, and Dr. Seuss.
+Steve is a published author and has written a series of award winning children’s books in the vein of Shel Silverstein, Roald Dahl, and Dr. Seuss.
 Each book has a collection of six short stories that look at the side effects of social structure, how it affects children, and then continues to affect them as they grow into adults.
-His first book, “Tales For Your Monkey’s Mind” and “More Tales For Your Monkey’s Mind” are now available though MONKEYMINDTALES.COM, Amazon.com, and other book sellers.
+“Tales For Your Monkey’s Mind” and “More Tales For Your Monkey’s Mind” are now available though MONKEYMINDTALES.COM, Amazon.com, and other book sellers.